Skin Benefits of Carrier Oils

 For this reason, Tender Essence stocks a range of different carrier oils.
 They're great for creating massage, hair and beard oils, as well as being useful in a variety of recipes.
 If you need some ideas for ways to use our carrier oils, you'll find plenty here on our blog or in our book, Bright and Beautiful - Making Your Own Natural Cosmetics.

 One of the most popular carrier oils, grape seed absorbs quickly and easily into the skin, leaving it less greasy than other oils.
-This means it can deliver moisture to the skin without causing irritation or clogging pores.
+This means it can deliver moisture to the skin without causing irritation or clogging pores, making it the perfect base for a massage oil.
 It's ideal for a range of skin types and can be found in a lot of cosmetic products.
 When applied to skin, it balances oil production and has antiseptic properties.

 Rice bran oil is a deeply hydrating and nourishing oil, that can soothe irritation and help skin to retain moisture.
 It is a good choice for acne-prone skin as it absorbs quickly without adding oiliness or clogging up pores.
 It can also be used to moisturise and soften hair, without leaving behind a heavy, greasy residue.